 My son is 3 years old and this will be the first year I’ve made an advent calendar for him.
 He has food allergies and he doesn’t like candy or chocolate so the typical store advent calendars aren’t a fit for him.
 I’ve started to put together some advent calendar ideas for kids like him who aren’t into sweets and I’m having a lot of fun with it!
-We started with a free printable advent box template from Crafty Ferret and he helped me put the boxes together.
-I’m going to fill the boxes after he goes to sleep so I don’t ruin the daily surprises for him.
+Our fabulous printable designer, Wendy, has put together some free printable boxes for us.
+I’ll share a link to those below.

 Advent Calendar Ideas For Kids:

 I have a lot of ideas that I’ll have to save for later years when he’s able to read but I’ll note them here for you.
 My little guy is really into LEGO, anything with wheels (cars, planes, etc.), stickers and Disney movies.
 The boxes are small so the options may be a little limited for what to put inside each one.
 I’d love to put a Hot Wheels car in each but (a) he doesn’t need 24 more cars, and (b) I don’t want these daily treats to be too big and take away from the excitement of waiting for his Christmas gifts.